 P(loss of B)= z(1-z/k+c-cz/k)k

 We did not identify an analytical solution for the copy-if-better and copy-the-best models, and hence we solved the probability of innovation loss via simulation.
-Figure 2 highlights how the three models are affected by k, the size of the sample pool, and σ, the uncertainty in the payoff signal, assuming that gA=1, gB=3, and z=1.
-In general terms, lowest values of P(loss of B) is achieved by copy-if-better, whilst copy-the-best can be better or worse than random copying depending on the degree of payoff uncertainty.
-This is detrimental for the retention of the optimal variants for both copy-the-best and copy-if-better, although the magnitude of its negative effect is much larger for the former.
+Figure 2 highlights how the three models are affected by the size of the sample pool, k, and the uncertainty in the payoff signal, σ, assuming that gA=1, gB=3, and z=1.
+In general terms, the lowest values of P(loss of B) are achieved by copy-if-better social learning, while copy-the-best social learning can be better or worse than random copying depending on the degree of payoff uncertainty.
+Payoff uncertainty is detrimental to the retention of the optimal variants under both copy-the-best and copy-if-better social learning, although the magnitude of its negative effect is much larger for the former.
 The relationship between k and P(loss of B) also varies between the three models.
-Random copying and copy-if-better models show a stable relationship (albeit the former has a lower probability of loss when k < ca. 15), whilst in copy-the-best we observe a continuous increase in P(loss of B) as function of k.
-In other words, on the one hand random copying and copy-if-better are almost unaffected by the size of the sample pool (with the latter minimally affected by payoff uncertainty) whilst on the other hand copy-the-best is strongly dependent on both payoff uncertainty and size of sample pool.
-When we allow for convergent evolution (fig.2-b), the deleterious effect of larger k in copy-the-best is counter-balanced by the larger number of potential innovators.
-This leads to a non-linear relationship between k and P(loss of B), with the latter achieving highest values for intermediate values of the former.
+Random copying and copy-if-better social learning show a stable relationship (albeit the former has a lower probability of loss when k < ca. 15), while in the case of copy-the-best learning we observe a continuous increase in P(loss of B) as function of k.
+In other words, random copying and copy-if-better social learning are almost unaffected by the size of the sample pool (with the latter minimally affected by payoff uncertainty) whereas copy-the-best social learning is strongly dependent on both payoff uncertainty and size of sample pool.
+When we allow for convergent evolution (fig.2-b), the deleterious effect of larger k on copy-the-best social learning is mitigated by the larger number of potential innovators.
+This leads to a non-linear relationship between k and P(loss of B), with the highest values of the latter obtained for intermediate values of the former.

 [Figure 2]

 Figure 2: Probability of losing a single optimal variant (B) as a function of k for different models of social learning: a) without convergent innovation; b)with convergent innovation (c=0.005).
 In all cases gB=3 and gA=1.
-Probabilities obtained from 10,000 simulations for each value of k except for the random copying model.
+Probabilities obtained from 10,000 simulations for each value of k, except for the random copying model.

 3.2.
-Experiments 2 & 3: Spread of innovation over space
+Experiments 2 and 3: Spread of innovation through a population

-The results of the first scenario suggest that when social learning uses a copy-the-best rule, a decreased correlation between g and its corresponding payoff signal p (i.e. larger σ) can lead to smaller sample pools better supporting the retention of rare, beneficial traits.
-However, small k implies also a smaller chance that a beneficial innovation occurs within the social clique (sample) in the first place.
-We thus face two contrasting forces: low k promotes the retention of beneficial innovations, but decreases the probability of detecting such innovations; high k increases the probability of erroneously selecting suboptimal traits present at higher frequencies, but also increases the probability that a beneficial innovation is present (and thus available to be copied) within the social clique.
+The results of the first experiment suggest that when social learning uses a copy-the-best rule, a decreased correlation between g and its corresponding payoff signal p (i.e. larger σ) can lead to smaller sample pools, k, better supporting the retention of rare, beneficial traits.
+However, small k also implies a smaller chance that a beneficial innovation occurs within the social clique (sample) in the first place.
+There are, thus, two contrasting forces: low k promotes the retention of beneficial innovations, but decreases the probability of such innovations occuring; high k increases the probability of erroneously selecting suboptimal traits present at higher frequencies, but also increases the probability that a beneficial innovation occurs (and is thus available to be copied) within the social clique.